trevorwinser/werewolf/README.md

 ---
 Fall Guy
 Abilities:
-Take the place of one of your fellow cult members at night.
+Attempt to take the place of one of your fellow cult members at night.
 Attributes:
 Any action done onto your selected fellow will be put onto you anonymously.
+Your action starts at a 50% success rate.
+Each night you succeed it drops by 25% and each night you fail it increases by 25%.
 Goal:
 Indoctrinate or eliminate all who do not follow the Cult.

+## Neutral

+Jester
+Abilities:

+Attributes:
+Goal:
+Be eliminated and haunt
+---

+---
+Abilities:
+Attributes:
+Goal:
+---
+Abilities:
+Attributes:
+Goal:
+---
+Abilities:
+Attributes:
+Goal:
+---
+Abilities:
+Attributes:
+Goal:
+---
+Abilities:
+Attributes:
+Goal:
+---

+## Evil Individual
+Sabotager
+Abilities:
+Trick the Town into voting out your target.
+Attributes:
+Your target is always a Town member.
+If your target is eliminated at night you will become a Jester.
+Goal:
+Get your target voted out at any cost.